firestranded/USW-Responses/responses/mcpe-import-failed.md

 <sup>guide credit: RookiePaw#2557 | [#tb-questions](https://discord.gg/trixyblox)</sup>

 ### iOS / iPadOS

-Step 1: Download the USW
+Step 1: Download the USW world from Trixy Blox's Patreon

-Step 2: Open files
+Step 2: Open the Files app

-Step 3: click “On My iPad/iPhone/iPod”
+Step 3: Click “On My iPad/iPhone/iPod”

-Step 4: Open the Minecraft Folder
+Step 4: Open the Minecraft Folder, then the Worlds folder

-Step 5: Open the "Worlds" folder

-Step 6: Create a new folder in Worlds called “USW”
+Step 5: Create a new folder in Worlds called “USW”

-Step 7: Find your download and long press to choose the “Move” option
+Step 6: Find your download and long press to choose the “Move” option

-Step 8: Select the USW folder you created earlier
+Step 7: Select the USW folder you created earlier and hit "Copy"

-Step 9: Hit copy

-Step 10: Open the file from the newly copied folder.
+Step 8: Open the file from the newly copied folder.